Ox09/Theming_with_TailwindCss_v4/Option_01/Feature.md

 # Theming with Tailwind Variants *Option 01*

-Here we are using **Tailwind Variants with data attribute** to manage and apply custom themes.
+Here we are using **Top level class and data attribute** to manage and apply custom themes.

 ### How It Works